Atmos4/van-element/docs/learn/lifecycle.md

 ## `dismount`

-The `mount` function can return another callback that triggers when the component is dismounted
+The `mount` function can return another callback that triggers when the component is dismounted.

 ```js
 mount(() => {